-Hey curl friends! 👋 Let’s talk about something every naturalista experiences at some point: shedding.
-Seeing hair in the sink, on your comb, or on your pillow can be worrying, but here’s the thing—shedding is natural!
+Hey curl friends!
+Let’s talk about something every naturalista experiences at some point: shedding.
+Seeing hair in the sink, on your comb, the floor or on your pillow can be worrying, but here’s the thing—shedding is natural!
 In fact, it’s completely normal to lose 50–100 hairs per day.

 However, excessive shedding?
 That’s another story.
-It can be frustrating and concerning, but don’t worry—I’m here to guide you on how to tackle shedding and maintain a healthy, full head of hair.
-Let’s dive in!
+It can be frustrating and concerning, but don’t worry I’m here to guide you on how to tackle shedding and maintain a healthy, full head of hair.
+Hold up a minute, first learn the difference between hair shedding and hair breakage.

 What Is Shedding, and Why Does It Happen?